-2 The study region
+2. The study region

-The study area covers the entire alpine region of Italy, located in the northern part of the country at latitudes that vary from 44 to 47 degrees North (see figure 1A).
+The study area covers the entire alpine region of Italy, located in the northern part of the country at latitudes that vary from 44° to 47° North (see Fig. 1A).
 The mountain chain is about 700 km long, that is equivalent to 7.5 longitude degrees.
-567 rainfall stations are considered in this study (figure 1B), derived from the national hydrological information system set up under the CUBIST project (see www.cubist.polito.it).
-Each station j is identified by its longitude, latitude and elevation (x_j, y_j, z_j) and by the historical record of maximum annual precipitations $(h_1, h_3, h_6, h{12}, h{24})$ at different durations (1, 3, 6, 12 and 24 hours), over a time span going from 1930 to 1990.
+567 rainfall stations are considered in this study (Fig. 1B), derived from the national hydrological information system set up under the CUBIST project (see www.cubist.polito.it).
+Each station j is identified by its longitude, latitude and elevation (x_j, y_j, z_j) and by the historical record of maximum annual precipitations $(h_1, h_3, h_6, h{12}, h{24})$ at different durations (1, 3, 6, 12 and 24 h), over a time span going from 1930 to 1990.
 In this study only the alpine and pre-alpine stations having series of at least 10 years of data and with an elevation greater or equal to 200 m a.s.l are considered.
-In figure 1C the distribution of the stations with elevation is shown.
+In Fig. 1C the distribution of the stations with elevation is shown.

-3 Model formulation
+3. Model formulation

-The relation among depth, duration and frequency of precipitation of short duration is represented with different mathematical expressions in different regions of the world (e.g., Bell, 1969; Koutsoyiannis et al., 1998).
+The relation among depth, duration and frequency of precipitation of short duration is represented with different mathematical expressions in different regions of the world (eg., Bell, 1969; Koutsoyiannis et al., 1998).
 In Italy, a power law expression is commonly used to relate the mean of the maximum annual intense precipitation, h_d , to the rainfall duration d (see e.g., Burlando and Rosso, 1996)

-$$h_d = a \ d^n \tag{1}$$
+$$h_d = ad^n, \tag{1}$$

 where the coefficients a and n are estimated from the data collected at the station.
-A relation between the depth-duration curve and the return period T is then obtained according to a frequency curve, by introducing in equation (1) a multiplicative factor (growth factor) expressed as a function of T (e.g., scaling model of Burlando and Rosso, 1996).
+A relation between the depth-duration curve and the return period T is then obtained according to a frequency curve, by introducing in Eq.
+(1) a multiplicative factor (growth factor) expressed as a function of T (e.g., scaling model of Burlando and Rosso (1996)).
 In this paper the dependence of the parameters a and n on elevation is analyzed, in order to investigate the variability of the average DDF curve (i.e., corresponding to the mean annual extreme precipitation of duration d) with elevation.
 In contrast, we will not consider the variations with the return period of the depth-duration curve.

 A necessary condition for the construction of the DDF at a point is that historical series of maximum rainfall intensities h_d for different durations are available at the station.
 This allows one to evaluate for each station the parameters of the DDF by linear regression of $\ln h_d$ versus $\ln d$.
-In the following subsection the variability of the coefficients a and n with elevation (sec.
-3.1), longitude (sec.
-3.2) and latitude (sec.
-3.3) are separately considered.
-In this section a statistical model to quantify the variations, if any, of the DDF curve coefficients with elevation is proposed.
-We relate a to the elevation z by means of a power law model while a logarithmic model is used for n(z):
+In the following subsection the variability of the coefficients a and n with elevation (Section 3.1), longitude (Section 3.2) and latitude (Section 3.3) are separately considered.